Iraqis arrive to mass prayer in cleric's show of power

 Al-Sadr had sought to form a government with Sunni and Kurdish allies that excluded Iran-backed parties lead by his long-time rival, former Prime Minister Nouri al-Maliki.

+If the political crisis extends to August, it will be the longest that Iraq has gone without a government since elections.

 The threat of mass demonstrations is a well established tactic by al-Sadr that has proven successful in the past.
-Many fear the mass prayer service on Friday could evolve into protests.
+In 2016, al-Sadr’s supporters repeatedly the Green Zone, a heavily fortified area housing Iraq’s government buildings and foreign embassies, even storming parliament complex and attacking officials.

 The prayer service is also an ode to al-Sadr’s father, cleric Muhammad Sadiq al-Sadr, from whom he derives much of his support base.
 The elder al-Sadr had held Friday prayer service in defiance of the Saddam regime in the 1990s.
 He was was assassinated in 1999.